 fishing vessels, traditional ships and recreational craft with a length of less than 45 metres.

-Waste incident reports should, according to article 11.2 of Directive 2000/59/EC, be sent for ships, other than fishing vessels and recreational crafts, authorised to carry no more than 12 passengers.
-However, waste incident reports may also be sent on voluntary basis for any ship, irrespective of their flag, calling at, or operating within, a port of a Member State, and acting in infringement of Directive 2000/59/EC which could affect the maritime environment for a Member State along the planned route of the ship concerned.

-Waste incident reports should not be sent for any warship, naval auxiliary or other ship owned or operated by a State and used, for the time being, only on government non-commercial service.

 In case a ship fails to notify hazmat information, an Incident Report should be sent irrespective of the size of the ship.

 The EU Operational Guidelines on Places of Refuge should be taken into consideration whenever incidents reports associated to the Place of Refuge (PoR) situation are to be distributed (regardless of the ship size or type).